 Nottingham Business School recognises that some individuals may not complete the final thesis of 50,000-60,000 words.
 Should students exit the course before the thesis phase of the programme, there is the possibility to earn a postgraduate certificate in Research Methodology.
 Students who reach the viva stage but who do not achieve a DBA, may be awarded a Masters of Philosophy (MPhil).

 Examination of your thesis will involve a viva voce and an external assessor with expertise in the subject or topic area of the thesis.

 You will submit a number of documents for assessment during the four years of the course.
 The documents all focus on a common management theme or issue.

 Which building will the course be taught in?

-DBA participants on the UK programme are taught in Nottingham Conference Centre at Nottingham Trent University’s prestigious Newton Building in the city centre.
-With easy access, the versatile boardroom-style spaces for DBA workshops has comfortable executive-level seating and new presentation technologies.
+DBA participants on the UK programme are taught in the Nottingham Conference Centre at Nottingham Trent University’s prestigious Newton building in the city centre.
+With easy access, the versatile boardroom-style spaces for DBA workshops have comfortable executive-level seating and new presentation technologies.
 Wireless access is freely available throughout the conference centre.
 There are beverage hubs where cups of bean-cup coffee or breakfast tea are provided throughout the day, together with supplies of fresh fruit.
 Lunch is provided, together with pastries and cakes at breaks.